hpe-storage/python-hpedockerplugin/docs/Usage_Troubleshoot_Limitations.md

 + Updated **/etc/kubernetes/admin.conf** by **/etc/origin/master/admin.kubeconfig** and then do **systemctl daemon-reload** and **systemctl restart doryd**

-+ Check out the [Quick Start Guide](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/quick_start_guide.md) for deploying the HPE Docker Volume Plugin on Plain Docker environment.
++ Check out the [Quick Start Guide](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/quick_start_guide.md) for deploying the HPE 3PAR and HPE Primera Volume Plug-in for Docker on Plain Docker environment.